CDCgov/template/README.md

 This project is not a source of government records, but is a copy to increase collaboration and collaborative potential.
 All government records will be published through the [CDC web site](http://www.cdc.gov.)

 ##Hat-tips
 Thanks to [18F](https://18f.gsa.gov/)'s [open source policy](https://github.com/18F/open-source-policy) and [code of conduct](https://github.com/CDCgov/code-of-conduct/blob/master/code-of-conduct.md) that were very useful in setting up this GitHub organization.
+Thanks to CDC's [Informatics Innovation Unit](http://www.phiresearchlab.org/?page_id=1715) that was helpful in modeling the code of conduct.